 Madrax offers three styles of two tier bike racks.
 The Bike Storage Tier Rack, the Horizontal Storage Bike Rack and Bike Boost Storage Rack.

 The two tier bike rack dimensions are what separate the Bike Store Storage Tier from the Horizontal Storage.
 The Bike Boost is a lift assist bike rack making easier to park bicycles on the upper tier.

 Bike Storage Tier Rack

 Looking first at the Bike Storage Tier Rack, this is Madrax's base two-tier bike rack.
 Two main differences of this rack are that the rack elements are all at the same height and spaced 24 inches apart.

-This makes this unit slightly wider than the other bike storage racks in the Madrax line-up.
+This makes this unit slightly wider than the other bicycle storage racks in the Madrax line-up.

 The rack element on this unit is shorter though.
 Measuring 65 ¾ inches.
 This meets certain local ordinances that require the rack to be under a certain length.